 - Avocado Toast (with a twist!): Ok, so this brings my two favorite things, avocado and refried beans, together.
 Top it with so sriracha and I’d be in heaven!

-- A fruit smoothie: Almost morning I blend up a bunch of fruits and vegetables and water into delicious smoothie concoctions.
+- A fruit smoothie: Almost every morning I blend up a bunch of fruits and vegetables and water or non-dairy milk into delicious smoothie concoctions.
 Smoothies are great for your digestion (TMI?) and you’re starting your day with a healthy dose of fruit sugar.
 I prefer smoothies to juices because smoothies are fiber rich!

 - Drink water.
 Another one that plenty of people have heard, but plenty of people ignore.
 I drink nearly two gallons of water a day if I work out, and a bit closer to a gallon and a half when I don’t.
 Water is going to keep things moving in your digestive system, fight bloat, and help your body know when it’s full so you don’t overeat.
 Warning: When you start drinking more water you’re going to have to go to the bathroom a lot and it won’t feel sustainable.
-Your body adjusts after a few days and that should go away.
+Your body adjusts after a week or and the urgency and frequency will quickly improve.